iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

 ## Project does not reflect updates in the Git repository

-When there are updates (new commits, branches, etc.) in your Git repository, your project in Iterative Studio gets reflected to include those updates.
-If the project has stopped receiving updates from the Git repository and you have to `re-import` the project each time to get any new commit, then it is possible that the Iterative Studio webhook in your repository got deleted or messed up.
+When there are updates (new commits, branches, etc.) in your Git repository, your project in DVC Studio gets reflected to include those updates.
+If the project has stopped receiving updates from the Git repository and you have to `re-import` the project each time to get any new commit, then it is possible that the DVC Studio webhook in your repository got deleted or messed up.

-Iterative Studio periodically checks for any missing or messed up webhooks, and attempts to re-create them.
+DVC Studio periodically checks for any missing or messed up webhooks, and attempts to re-create them.
 Currently, this happens every 2 hours.
 The webhook also gets re-created every time you create a new project or re-import a repository.

 ## I cannot find my desired Git repository in the form to add a model

-Only repositories that you have connected to Iterative Studio are available in the `Add a model` form.
-To connect your desired repository to Iterative Studio, go to the `Projects` tab and [create a project that connects to this Git repository][create a project].
+Only repositories that you have connected to DVC Studio are available in the `Add a model` form.
+To connect your desired repository to DVC Studio, go to the `Projects` tab and [create a project that connects to this Git repository][create a project].
 Then you can come back to the model registry and add the model.

 ## Model registry does not display the models in my Git repositories

 For a model to be displayed in the model registry, it has to be registered using [GTO].
-You can [register the model] from Iterative Studio or with the [`gto` CLI].
+You can [register the model] from DVC Studio or with the [`gto` CLI].

 ## My models have disappeared even though I did not remove (deprecate) them

 When a project is deleted, all its models get automatically removed from the model registry.
 So check if the project has been removed.
 If yes, you can [add the project][create a project] again.
-Deleting a project from Iterative Studio does not delete any commits or tags from the Git repository.
+Deleting a project from DVC Studio does not delete any commits or tags from the Git repository.
 So, adding the project back will restore all the models from the repository along with their details, including versions and stage assignments.

 ## Questions or problems with billing and payment